Can Cosmology Provide a Test of Quantum Mechanics?: Nonlinear Quantum Mechanics (NLQM)

 The logical structure of quantum mechanics is rigid and this rigidity makes it difficult to match its successes with a modified theory.
 What can an imagined change or correction to quantum mechanics look like?
 Because almost all physical linear theories have, at some level, nonlinear corrections, it is natural to ask if there exists small nonlinear corrections to quantum mechanics.
 This is more challenging to do than to say, since it is difficult to add nonlinear terms and maintain sensible physical interpretation.
 Nevertheless, several authors have tried \cite{WEINBERG1989336,BIALYNICKIBIRULA1976}.
 While there are reasons to be uncomfortable with the nonlinearities (see \cite{GISIN1990,POLCHINSKI1991,JORDAN2009,BASSI2015,HELOU2017} for discussions and many references) physics requires testing not comfort.

+The chief source of discomfort is the predicted existence of superluminal signaling \cite{GISIN1990,POLCHINSKI1991} although there are claims (see \cite{JORDAN2009} for discussion and further references) that this is not immediately disqualifying.
+Furthermore unpalatable consequences should be subject to experimental tests and we know of no high precision tests ruling out superluminal signalling arising from nonlinearities.
+For example, Gisin's experiment (see discussion in \cite{JORDAN2009}) showing superluminal signaling would take an extremely long time to conduct given present limits on the non linear parameters.
+It is therefore interesting to examine what cosmology has to say about this.
+Remarkably the simplest picture of inflation says something significant.

-Bialynicki-Birula and Mycielski were able to formulate a nonlinear generalization of the Schr\"odinger equation with an acceptable interpretation \cite{BIALYNICKIBIRULA1976} and we propose an experimental, cosmological test of this possibility.
-They suggested the nonlinear Schr\"odinger equation
+Bialynicki-Birula and Mycielski were able to formulate a nonlinear generalization of the Schr\"odinger equation with an acceptable interpretation \cite{BIALYNICKIBIRULA1976} .
+They suggested replacing the standard Schr\"odinger equation with the following nonlinear version.

-The constant $b$, with dimensions of energy, is a universal, positive constant, while $d$, with dimensions such that $\Psi^2d$ is dimensionless, has no physical significance.
-This choice of nonlinearity, $b\Psi(\textbf{r},t)\mathrm{ln}\vert\Psi(\textbf{r},t)\vert^2$, preserves several desirable properties of quantum mechanics, i.e. factorization of wavefunctions, existence of a lower energy bound and the Planck relation $E=\hbar\omega$.
+The constant $b$, with dimensions of energy, is a universal, positive constant, while $d$, with dimensions such that $\Psi^2d$ is dimensionless, has no physical significance and only adds a phase to the wavefunction.
+This choice of nonlinearity preserves several desirable properties of quantum mechanics, i.e. factorization of wavefunctions, existence of a lower energy bound and the Planck relation $E=\hbar\omega$.
 There are also Gaussian solutions.
 A general pathology of nonlinear adjustments to the Schr\"odinger equation is that noninteracting particles will influence each other \cite{HOHSU2015}.
 The logarithmic addition is unique in allowing factorization of the nonlinear Schr\"odinger equation for two noninteracting, nonentangled particles, thus avoiding this pathology.
 This independence manifests itself in the condition $\expval{v_kv_{k'}}$ proportional to $\delta_{kk'}$.
-(For the Schr\"odinger equation we found quantization in a box preferable to the continuous situation especially when considering diffeomorphism invariance.
-See below.)
+(For the remainder of this discussion we adopt quantization in a box rather than in the continuum.)